Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1%

 In 2024, Japan's Birthgap Generational Indicator (TFG) stands at 44.4%, corresponding to a total fertility rate (TFR) of 1.15.
-This reflects an increase of 2.2 percentage points compared to 2023.
-Over the five-year period from 2020 to 2024, the TFG has shown an upward trend, averaging 39.9%.
-When compared to the 1970s average of 6.2%, the current level is higher by about 38.2 percentage points.
-The country has experienced a continuous generational birthgap since 1974.
-The lowest recorded TFG occurred during 1970–1973, at 0.0%.
-On the global scale, Japan’s TFG ranks seventh out of 38 countries.
+This marks an increase of 2.2 percentage points from 2023.
+Over the past five years (2020–2024), the TFG has trended upward, averaging 39.9%.
+Comparing to the 1970s average of 6.2%, the current value is about 38.2 percentage points higher.
+A generational birthgap has been present continuously since 1974.
+The lowest TFG was recorded during the early 1970s (1970–1973) at 0.0%.
+Among 38 countries globally, Japan ranks seventh in terms of TFG levels.

 Birthgap Generational Indicator (TFG) over the decades